flutter/website/src/content/app-architecture/case-study/index.md

 The example in this case-study demonstrates how one application abides by our recommended architectural rules, but there are many other example apps that could've been written.
-The UI of this app leans heavily on `ViewModels` and `ChangeNotifier`, but it could've easily been written with streams, or with other libraries like provided by the [`riverpod`][], [`flutter_bloc`][], and [`signals`][] packages.
+The UI of this app leans heavily on view models and `ChangeNotifier`, but it could've easily been written with streams, or with other libraries like provided by the [`riverpod`][], [`flutter_bloc`][], and [`signals`][] packages.
 The communication between layers of this app handled everything with method calls, including polling for new data.
-It could've instead used streams to expose data from a repository to a ViewModel and still abided by the rules covered in this guide.
+It could've instead used streams to expose data from a repository to a view model and still abided by the rules covered in this guide.

 Even if you do follow this guide exactly,